monster-js/monster-js/docs/main-concept/directives.md

 ## Defining a Directive

-To create a directive, use the `directive` function from `weco-js`.
+To create a directive, use the `directive` function from `monster-js`.
 The function requires two parameters:
 1. **Logic function**: A function that defines how the directive modifies an element.
 2. **Namespace**: A unique identifier used to apply the directive to elements.